windingtree/stays-models/README.md

 # Stays Models

-This `lerna` package contains the protobufs that are used by the `stays` implementation built on top of `videre`.
+This package contains protobufs and utility functions that are used by the `stays` implementation of `videre`.
 These protobufs are used for:

-* Storage of data
+- Storage of data
-* Messaging via `waku`
+- Messaging via `waku`

 ## Usage